Introduction to Asset Allocation

 More important, people who seek high yields too often actually end up destroying the value of their capital.
 For example, a high yield on a bond usually indicates relatively poor underlying credit quality -- that is, a high risk of default.
 Similarly, a stock can carry a high dividend yield because its price has been falling rapidly as its business weakens.
 Under these circumstances, dividend cuts often follow, leaving the investor with less income than he or she expected, as well as capital that is much reduced in value.

-We cannot say this too often, or too strongly: prudent retired investors focus on the total return of their portfolio, not simply on investments that promise high yields.
+We cannot say this too often, or too strongly: prudent retired investors focus on the total real return of their portfolio, not simply on investments that promise high yields.

 Let's now take a closer look at different asset classes.